micbay/RaceTimerAndController/README.md

 // Uncomment the following include after a localSettings.h file has been created.
 // #include "localSettings.h"
 ```
 Unfortunately, this will have to be re-uncommented in the `defalutSettings.h` after any updates.
 If this line was uncommented by default, those who download the main repository for the first time will have compiling issues because the `localSettings.h` file will not exist yet.
-It is felt that it would be more confusing for a new user to download code that won't compile by default, than to force existing, more experienced users, to remember to uncommonet again, after an update to get their local settings back.
+It is felt that it would be more confusing for a new user to download code that won't compile by default, than to force existing, more experienced users, to remember to uncomment again, after an update to get their local settings back.